awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[region](cli-chap-configure.md#cli-quick-configuration-region)*
-Specifies the default AWS Region to send requests to for commands requested using this profile\.
-You can specify any of the Region codes available for the chosen service as listed in [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+Specifies the AWS Region to send requests to for commands requested using this profile\.
++ You can specify any of the Region codes available for the chosen service as listed in [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
++ `aws_global` enables you to specify the global endpoint for services that support a global endpoint in addition to regional endpoints, such as AWS Security Token Service \(AWS STS\) and Amazon Simple Storage Service \(Amazon S3\)\.
-Can be overridden by the `AWS_DEFAULT_REGION` environment variable or the `--region` command line option\.
+You can override this value by using the `AWS_DEFAULT_REGION` environment variable or the `--region` command line option\.

 ```
 region = us-west-2